iwterry/my_mainframe_journey/mainframe_cobol_developer_training/programs/04_07_2024/README.md

   9) https://www.youtube.com/watch?v=6hQxJO7lzjY
   10) https://www.youtube.com/watch?v=6mRMtR_uUpw

-There are no videos for some of the later parts of the file programming project, so I made my own payment file and created the remaining COBOL programs using that file to complete the file programming project.
+I was not able to find videos for some of the later parts of the file programming project, so I made my own payment file and created the remaining COBOL programs using that file to complete the file programming project.